DARE PHOTOGRAPHY • UK-WIDE NIGERIAN WEDDINGS

 Fast booking checklist

-- Date + ceremony type (Traditional / Church / Both)
+- Date + wedding type (Traditional / Church / Both)

 - Venue(s) + start time(s)

-- Coverage goal (key moments vs full story)
+- Coverage goal — key moments or full story

 CULTURAL EXPERTISE